Constitution

 §10.
 Signature Rights

-§11, may not be dealt with.
+§11.
 Amendments to the Constitution and adjustments in the early phase

-1. Amendments to the association’s constitution can only be made at a Special or Annual General Meeting after having been listed on the agenda when notice is received, and a two-third (2/3) majority of the votes cast is required.
+1. Amendments to the society’s constitution can only be made at a Special or Annual General Meeting after having been listed on the agenda when notice is received, and a two-third (2/3) majority of the votes cast is required.

 2. In the early phase after the Society’s start-up, while the Society still has very few members, requirements in the constitution can be temporarily relaxed or adjusted, to reflect the Society’s nature.
-This can, for example, apply to the number of people on the committee, and external representation.
-However, this does not apply to requirements regarding finances or General Meetings.
+This can, for example, apply to the number of people on the board, and external representation.
+However, this does not apply to requirements regarding finances or Annual General Meetings.

 §12.
 Dissolution or winding up of the Society